FOUND SUBJECTS at the Moonspeaker

 It makes a big difference who is doing the separating.
 "Segregation" and "apartheid" are particularly associated with two places and times: the Jim Crow era united states, and apartheid era south africa.
-In those times and places, people of colour were officially and actively separated from people who thought they were white.
-"Whites" had the monopoly on force and good jobs, and they enforced this separation with "law," practices not enshrined in law but socially agreed on to rain humiliation on people of colour, and unlawful on the books but socially sanctioned rape, murder, and arson.
+In those times and places, racialized people were officially and actively separated from people who thought they were white.
+"Whites" had the monopoly on force and good jobs, and they enforced this separation with "law," practices not enshrined in law but socially agreed on to rain humiliation on racialized people, and unlawful on the books but socially sanctioned rape, murder, and arson.
 And of course, these practices are not wholly in the past, although the official laws are.
 The people doing the separating here were the "whites," who were using the separation to enact and reinforce structures of racial oppression.
-They were the primary beneficiaries because it enabled constant access to people of colour as cheap labour and entertainment.
+They were the primary beneficiaries because it enabled constant access to racialized people as cheap labour and entertainment.
 This was the case even though "whites" suborned the segregationist rules all the time, precisely in order to access "coloured labour" on the cheap.

 Canada is not innocent of this kind of crap.
 Besides the attempt to genocide Indigenous peoples outright, considerable effort using a similar combination of law, condoned violence, and humiliating practices were used to cordon Indigenous peoples on reserves and conveniently let them loose again when greed called for cheap labour.
 And yes ladies and gentlemen, canada was just fine with slavery until england said it wasn't, and vicious mistreatment of blacks in canada remained and in many places still remains socially acceptable.
 These racist principles were then reimplemented against other racialized peoples, as indeed they were in the united states and many other countries.
 Hence the existence of "China towns" and other so-called "ghettos" which are often simply areas where racialized people have been pushed to congregate or are especially visible.
 There is no inevitable correlation between labels like "ghetto" or "slum" and housing quality or crime levels.
 It's worth reading that sentence at least twice, because it is so contrary to what the usual propaganda about racialized communities in the mainstream media says.